koder-ua/prest/README.md

 Both Urllib2HTTP_JSON and EasyRestBase accepts dictionary of additional headers end echo parameters.
-Urllib2HTTP_JSON uses json.dumps and json.loads to serialize and deserialize data.
+Urllib2HTTP_JSON uses json.dumps and json.loads to serialize and deserialize data accordingly.

-There also a object-oriented api, please take a look on test_easy_rest.py.
-There no docs, as it breaks 17th rule of python Zen.
+There also an object-oriented API - please take a look on test_easy_rest.py.
+I wrote no documentation for it, as it currently breaks 17th rule of python Zen.